opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted Fields/README.md

 a) Create Your Adyen Test Account.

-b) Create a Merchant Account Group in OPF Workbench.
+b) Create an Adyen payment integration in OPF Workbench.

 c) Set up Your Adyen Test Account to work with OPF.